Stratification

 The average accuracy is 0.953 Β± 0.009

 We get results that are closer to what we would expect with an accuracy above 90%.
 Now that we solved our first issue, it would be interesting to check if the class frequency in the training and testing set is equal to our original set’s class frequency.
-It would ensure that we are training and testing our model with a class distribution that we will encounter in production.
+It would ensure that we are training and testing our model with a class distribution that we would encounter in production.

 train_cv_counts = []